The Uncertainty Of Shaving the Yak

 In the tech industry, there’s a concept called “shaving the yak” that perfectly captures this dillema; it has two almost contradictory definitions:

-Any apparently useless activity which, by allowing one to overcome intermediate difficulties, allows one to solve a larger problem.
+1. Any apparently useless activity which, by allowing one to overcome intermediate difficulties, allows one to solve a larger problem.

-A less useful activity done consciously or subconsciously to procrastinate about a larger but more useful task.
+2. A less useful activity done consciously or subconsciously to procrastinate about a larger but more useful task.

 This blog post has been the longest post (time-wise) I’ve worked on, because it was so hard to put into words what I was experiencing.
 It wasn’t until I was talking to one of my friends when that phrase about shaving the yak popped into my head, and everything flowed.
-That conversation made me realize that part of what makes research so difficult is that the same work can either be essential groundwork or elaborate procrastination, and you often can’t tell which you were doing until after the fact.
+That conversation made me realize that part of what makes research so difficult is that the same work can either be essential groundwork or elaborate procrastination (the busy-but-productive work), and you often can’t tell which you were doing until after the fact.

 In my original example, I was clearly shaving the yak.
 If you had asked me after I killed that experiment, I would have lamented the time I had wasted and said that I clearly fell into the second camp.
 Yet even then, those improvements I made to my code have made revisiting the problem far easier.
 This ambiguity is what makes hard problems so uniquely uncomfortable.
-Let’s consider what happened immediately after.
-I had to write a report on my research from that first year.
-I was now faced with another dilemma: I had “killed” that experiment by that point, so do I put in a lot of time writing that essay by generating and polishing figures, rerunning simulations that would take a while, and doing a more thorough literature review -OR- do I throw in the towel, say that the results weren’t what I expected and move on to the next problem?
+Let’s consider what happened immediately after I killed that experiment.
+I had to write a report on my research from that first year and I now faced another dilemma: I had “killed” that experiment by that point, so do I put in a lot of time writing that essay by generating and polishing figures, rerunning simulations that would take a while, and doing a more thorough literature review -OR- do I throw in the towel, say that the results weren’t what I expected and move on to the next problem?
 Both choices felt like they could be yak shaving.
 Polishing a failed experiment might be pointless busy work to avoid the difficult task of identifying a new research problem, or it might be essential documentation of what I’d learned.
 Cutting my losses and moving on to the next project might be productive progress, or it might be my way of avoiding the hard work of understanding why the first approach failed beyond just throwing my hands up and saying “biology is messy”.
 The reason this ambiguity persists is that hard problems unfold over such long timescales that you’re making decisions with incomplete information about what will actually matter.

 When Our Ego Gets Involved